Class-incremental learning: survey and performance evaluation on image classification: Experimental results

 \subsection{On ``interspersed'' domains:}

-We propose another scenario that is not explored in \mbox{class-IL}: revisiting learned distributions to learn new classes.
-We propose to learn four fine-grained datasets split into four tasks of ten classes each for a total of 16 tasks.
+We propose another scenario not yet explored in \mbox{class-IL}: revisiting learned distributions to learn new classes.
+We learn four fine-grained datasets split into four tasks of ten classes each for a total of 16 tasks and 160 classes.
 A group consists of four tasks, one from each dataset in this order: Flowers, Birds, Actions, Aircraft.
-The experiment consists of four group repetitions, where each group contains different classes (for a total of 160).
+The experiment consists of four group repetitions, where each group contains different classes.
 This allows us to analyze how \mbox{class-IL} methods perform when similar tasks re-appear after learning different tasks.
 We refer to this scenario as ``interspersed'' domains since classes from each domain are distributed across tasks.